Laikipia, Northern Kenya, Kenya

 Delicious organic food is served in the dining room by friendly and attentive staff at a large rosewood table, surrounded by local paintings and sculptures.

 Outside the lodge, you are confronted by a dramatically sited swimming pool as you walk through the beautiful garden.
 Guests can relax in the pool while watching the elephants wandering down a well-trodden path on their way to the watering hole below.
-The pool veranda, furnished with Roman sun loungers, is a favorite place for a laid-back lunch and a chance to lie in the sun.
+The pool veranda, furnished with Roman sun loungers, is a favourite place for a laid-back lunch and a chance to lie in the sun.

 There are eight cottages at Borana.
 Four have large double beds and four have twin beds.
 Four of the cottages have their own veranda.
 Two sets of cottages share a veranda and are perfect for families, both enjoy phenomenal views over the dam below.
 Each cottage also has an open-fireplace which is lit every evening; a basket of firewood is kept in each room to top up while you have an after-dinner night cap.
 The bathrooms ooze luxury with their space, cleanliness and exceptional views.